 If you want to work in India, the most dynamic sectors of the Indian economy are the automotive, petrochemical, pharmaceutical, nuclear, IT and textile industries.

 Highly qualified expatriate technical and supervisory staff (sanitation, water treatment, etc.) are in great demand.
-Job opportunities for expatriates are also plentiful in the academic sector, particularly in language teaching.
+Job opportunities for expatriates are also plentiful in the university sector, particularly in language teaching.

 Visas and work permits in India